DemeulemeesterTibe/rp-tibedm/tts_models/coqui_xtss/README.md

 ## Fine-Tuning a XTSS 2.0 model locally

+1. Make sure you have downloaded this [Github repo](https://github.com/tsurumeso/vocal-remover/releases/tag/v5.1.0) with `baseline.pth` file in the models folder
-1. Update the [config.json](config.json) file to point to your data and your config of training
+2. Update the [config.json](config.json) file to point to your data and your config of training
     - `out_path` – The folder where the dataset will be created and where the runs of the model will be saved.
     - `audio_speaker_list` – A dictionary containing speaker names as keys and lists of corresponding audio file paths as values.
     - `eval_percentage` – The percentage of the dataset to be used for evaluation during training.